wp-plugins/kraken-image-optimizer/readme.txt

 = Can I test the plugin before I purchase an account from Kraken.io? =

-No, you can't.
-You can, however, directly contact Kraken.io support for a private demonstration, if you like.
+Yes you can.
+All of our plans require that you first create your free Kraken account.
+No credit card is required, and we give you free testing quota of 50 MB, with which you can test all the features we offer, including this plugin.

-To test the performance and results of Kraken Image Optimizer, you can try the free Web Interface at https://kraken.io/web-interface
+Additionally, if you would like to test the performance and results of Kraken Image Optimizer, you can try the free Web Interface at https://kraken.io/web-interface which does not require any registration.

 = Where can I purchase an API key and secret? =